3 Week South Africa Itinerary (+ Map)

 Getting to South Africa

 How you get to South Africa will depend on where you’re travelling from.
-If you’re a Brit like me, there are direct flights from London to both Johannesburg and Cape Town that take around 11 hours.
+If you’re travelling from the UK, there are direct flights from London to both Johannesburg and Cape Town that take around 11 hours.

 If you’re travelling from elsewhere, there are several direct flights from the Eastern US, as well as a few countries in Europe.
 From Australia, you can fly directly to Johannesburg from Sydney.